AdmiralFraggle/cayden-sommer/src/data/post/kingdom-references.md

 - Ultimately, the Kingdom will culminate in God’s full reign, where the righteous will shine like the sun, and evil will be removed forever.

 In Short: The Kingdom of God is the reign of God in Christ — present, growing, and transforming now — but awaiting its full, glorious manifestation at the end of the age.

+## Some Of My Thoughts:

+- Entrance into God’s Kingdom is total exit of the World’s.

+- Participation in God’s Kingdom is  characterized by complete liberation and freedom.

+- God’s Kingdom is so opposed to Satan’s that it sometimes seems confusing, backwards, unsensical, or even just wrong.

+- When you’re a part of it you are both God’s servant and child.
+Thous you have immense authority and power to carry out the King's will.

+- Love, suffering, and trust are currencies of the Kingdom.
+The more we increase in them the more the Kingdom expands and grows.